rafapauwels/transaction-auth/README.md

 >current violation

-which works in a similar way to tradicional tables on a SQL database.
+which works in a similar way to traditional tables on a SQL database.
 The db namespace also holds the functions get!, patch!, post! and delete!

 **get** enables querying data, basically via a `deref`